manny405/hello-world/README.md

 This is a test.
 This is only a test.

 Leaving this repository.
-Welcome to the first day I starte to use git.
+Welcome to the first day I started to use git.